cramjaco/Nyvac_096_Microbiome/README.md

 `t1-xfree86-nonfree ttf-xfree86-nonfree ttf-xfree86-nonfree-syriac xfonts-75dpi xfonts-100dpi`
 `libcairo2-dev`

-To bring packages back, I would advise installing packrat from within R `install.packages('packrat`) and then restoring from snapshot
+To bring packages back, I would advise installing packrat from within R.
+This seems to run automatically if one runs R from inside the main directory.
+If not, try:
+`install.packages('packrat')`
+and then restoring from snapshot
 `packrat::restore()`

-*Note* - I had been trying to use `condas` to install R packages, but didn not have success Activate `irkernel` in R to connect it to jupyter notebook.
+*Note* - I had been trying to use `condas` to install R packages, but didn not have success Activate *irkernel* from within R to connect it to jupyter notebook.
+`IRkernel::installspec()`

 # How to run analyses
 ## Upstream analysis